 Under NISEP, the 80% of funds set aside for schemes aimed at priority group customers will be split between 'whole house solutions' and 'individual energy efficiency measures'.
 Both approaches are described below.
 Priority customers are not expected to contribute financially to measures being installed in their homes.
-If a grant cap is set, it should cover the average costs of the associated measures.
 For example with a fully funded insulation scheme (offering both cavity wall and loft insulation measures), a property should be able to avail of both loft and cavity wall insulation at no cost to the priority customer.
+Within the priority pot, at least 50% of the funding must be awarded to fully funded schemes.

-For a scheme offering more than one measure, it may be more appropriate to set a cap for each measure type.
-This should be taken into consideration when developing the scheme submission.
-However there may be instances depending on the criteria used for schemes, where it is appropriate that some priority customers can make a contribution.
-Where this happens, no incentives will be paid on energy savings attributed to the priority customers' contribution.
-For the purpose of calculating incentives, the energy savings will be apportioned between the primary bidder and the priority customer on the basis of proportion of funding supplied.
+For priority schemes that are designed in such a way that a customer contribution is required, the contribution from a priority customer must not exceed a maximum of 50% of the cost of the job.
+For these priority schemes no incentives will be paid on energy savings attributed to the priority customers' contribution.
+For the purpose of calculating incentives, the energy savings will be apportioned between the NISEP funding (and, where appropriate, funding from the Primary Bidder and/or other source) and the priority customer on the basis of the proportion of funding supplied.
 This may also apply where the total job cost is above any grant cap set by the Primary Bidder and where the recipient has agreed to pay the difference.
 Any customer contribution made must be shown on the PIR under the Customer Contribution heading.

-At scheme submission stage the Programme Administrator will require confirmation that where a customer contribution is sought in the priority group section, the scheme bidder has had due regard for ability to pay within the target group.
+At scheme submission stage the Programme Administrator will require confirmation that where a customer contribution is sought in the priority group section, the Primary Bidder has had due regard for ability to pay within the target group.

-All scheme bidders in the priority group segment must provide staff training and put procedures in place to ensure that where a customer contribution is sought:
+Primary Bidders must provide staff training and put procedures in place to ensure that where a customer contribution is sought within a priority scheme: